hanifyaziz/it-infra/README.md

 **Proxmox Backup Server (PBS)** is an enterprise-class, client-server backup package which provides strong encryption without compromising on speed or flexibility.
 The Backup Server is based on a minimal Debian GNU/Linux distribution with built-in ZFS support.
 Thus, it can be installed on bare-metal, using the downloadable ISO image.

+**Features**
+ - Incremental backups. after the initial backup, only changes since the last backup are saved.
+    - Saves storage space
+    - Reduces the time and bandwidth needed for subsequent backups

 **PBS Documentation:** https://pbs.proxmox.com/docs/

 Below are some common problems reported by users: